dannysepler/pytestify/README.md

 `pytestify path/to/folder/`

 Please read over all changes that pytestify makes.
-It's a new package, and there are bound to be issues with it.
+It's a new package, so there are bound to be issues.

 ## Implemented features